This is Part 2 of the series of posts about 20 reasons I love living in Spain.

 |Santiago de Compostela||1998||54|

 Spain is blessed with a great variety of beaches, rightly famous throughout Europe.
 It has 6,777 km of coastline and more than 3,000 beaches along its three coasts: the Mediterranean Sea, the Cantabrian Sea and the Atlantic Ocean.

 Here you’ll find Europe’s largest number of blue flag beaches – 578 of them, to be exact!

 Each beach has its own particular kind of enchantment.
 There are long stretches of sandy banks, as well as nearly secluded bays and cosy calas (coves), which are a Spanish classic.

 As sun-worshippers know, Spain is the perfect location for sunbathing on the marvellous golden sands.
 The gorgeous beaches have crystal-clear water, ideal for a refreshing swim to cool down during the midday heat.

 With all the variety of beaches, there’s always a good spot for everyone: families, surfers or those who just want to relax and soak up the sun, and later eat at one of the atmospheric chiringuitos, making the most of the summer nightlife.

 In this post I’ve shared with you about what I love to do in Spain.
-In the next posts I’ll be talking about why I feel good in this wonderful country – from the Spanish quality of life and cost of living to hospitality of Spaniards, ease of travel and architecture.
+In the next posts I’ll be talking about why I love living in Spain – from the quality of life and cost of living to hospitality of Spaniards, ease of travel and architecture.